syntaxwhisper/music-library-guide/README.md

 The goal is simple: transform a folder full of audio files into a collection that is properly tagged, easy to navigate, compatible with modern music servers and players, and resilient enough to remain organized for years.

 The workflow described here is based on widely adopted tools and standards, with a particular focus on [MusicBrainz Picard](https://picard.musicbrainz.org/), [ReplayGain](https://wiki.hydrogenaudio.org/index.php?title=ReplayGain), [Navidrome](https://www.navidrome.org/), and self-hosted music management.
 However, most of the concepts apply equally well regardless of the software you choose.

-> [!NOTE]
-> This guide is actively maintained.
-Chapters on backup strategies and archival practices are in preparation and will be added in subsequent revisions.

 Before discussing software, folder structures, or streaming servers, it is important to understand a fundamental concept: